 Action: Plan a turbo ride at least once a week on your race bike or spend time on the aerobars if you have a ‘does-it-all’ bike.
 For example:

-Far too many athletes look at tri with a single-sport mindset, and then get flustered on race day.
-Doing these mini tris will keep those triathlete-fibres twitching.
+Far too many athletes look at triathlon with a single-sport mindset, and then get flustered on race day.
+Doing these mini triathlons will keep those triathlete-fibres twitching.

 by easy 10min run.